 Strategic Priority Areas

-COMMUNITIES & PEOPLE FIRST
+COMMUNITIES AND PEOPLE FIRST

-To serve the public health needs of the Thunder Bay District's diverse communities and people.
+Serve the public health needs of the Thunder Bay District’s diverse communities and people.

 - The organization and programs incorporate the “voice” of the clients, communities, populations (including target populations) in the planning and evaluation of programs.